Learn about the impact of dropping classes on your financial aid at University of Maryland University College.

 FAQs: What Happens if I …

 If you drop all of your classes (either before classes start or during the drop period), your financial aid will be canceled.
 If your financial aid has already been disbursed to you, you will have to repay that amount to UMUC.
 Dropping classes may also affect your Satisfactory Academic Progress.
-For the latest information on your financial aid eligibility, check the Student Center in MyUMUC.
+For the latest information on your financial aid eligibility, check Financial Aid in MyUMUC.

 If you stop participating in your classes and do not actually withdraw from them, you will receive grades of FN (failure for nonattendance) and will be considered to have withdrawn from classes when you ceased participating.
 FN grades may also affect your Satisfactory Academic Progress.
-For the latest information on your financial aid eligibility, check the Student Center in MyUMUC.
+For the latest information on your financial aid eligibility, check Financial Aid in MyUMUC.